-26.3 Privacy by Design
+26.3.
+Privacy by Design

 They shall consider data protection requirements as part of the design and implementation of their systems, services, products and business practices.
-The federated design of the NDHE ensures that no personal data other than what is required at a minimum to create and maintain Health IDs, Facility IDs or Health Professional IDs shall be stored centrally.
+The federated design of the NDHE ensures that no personal data other than what is required at a minimum to create and maintain ABHA (numbers), Facility IDs or Health Professional IDs shall be stored centrally.
 Electronic medical records shall be stored at the health facility where such records are created, or at such other entities as may be specified under Clause 5 of this Policy.
 Electronic health records shall be maintained by entities specified under Clause 5 of this Policy, as a collection of links to the related medical records.
-The NDHM shall issue appropriate technological and operational guidelines providing for the establishment and maintenance of the federated architecture, for ensuring the security and privacy of the personal data of data principals, and for maintenance of electronic medical records and electronic health records.
+The NHA shall issue appropriate technological and operational guidelines for ensuring the security & privacy of the personal data of data principals, and for maintenance of electronic medical records & electronic health records.
 They will prepare a privacy policy containing the following information:

-- (a) clear and easily accessible statements of its practices and policies; - (b) type of personal or sensitive personal data collected; - (c) the purpose of collection and usage of such personal or sensitive personal data; - (d) whether personal or sensitive personal data is being shared with other data fiduciaries or data processors; - (e) reasonable security practices and procedures used by the data fiduciary to safeguard the personal or sensitive personal data that is being processed.
+- a) clear and easily accessible statements of its practices and policies; - b) type of personal or sensitive personal data collected; - c) the purpose of collection and usage of such personal or sensitive personal data; - d) whether personal or sensitive personal data is being shared with other data fiduciaries or data processors; - e) reasonable security practices and procedures used by the data fiduciary to safeguard the personal or sensitive personal data that is being processed.